Hello, how can we help you?

 • Variable: select which of the variables will have its value changed.

-• Value source: select the desired option, and then the option with the value to be applied to the variable.
+• Value source: select the type of the desired option, and then the option with the value to be applied to the variable.

 Clear field